fricas/fricas/src/doc/sphinx/source/development.rst

 patches also can go without extra round of review.

-Of course patches should satisfy technical requirements (pass test, update documentation when apropriate, contain tests for changes).
+Of course patches should satisfy technical requirements (pass test, update documentation when appropriate, contain tests for changes).

 Patches should be logical unit of change.
 Do not join unrelated things unless it is a cleanup type patch that functionally should be a no-op.